 - Corrosion resistance.
 While there are several reasons to use anodizing, corrosion resistance is arguably at the top of the list.
 Anodization increases the natural oxide layer that’s already on the metal part, which changes the metal’s crystalline structure, effectively creating a seal which protects against corrosion and other hazards.

 - Wearability and hardness.
-Anodizing must resist abrasions and be able to stand up to vibrations that cause galling in sliding motion applications.
+Anodizing must resist abrasion and be able to stand up to vibrations that cause galling in sliding motion applications.
 The highest-quality coatings will achieve hardness levels comparable with case hardened steel or hard chrome plating.

 - Lubricity and release.
 The better the lubricity, the better its non-stick properties.
 This is especially important in food processing applications.
 To prevent stick-slips, look for coatings that feature a low coefficient of friction.